MttArmstrong/Making-Good-PRs/_episodes/04-good-prs.md

 also applies for pull requests.

-When making changes and getting ready to submit a PR, the changes within that PR must all be related and, ideally, doing _one_ clear thing.
+When making changes and getting ready to submit a PR, the changes within that PR should all be related and, ideally, doing _one_ clear thing.

 This will make it easier to review and to ensure that changes don't introduce new, seemingly "unrelated" bugs.